Academic Resource Centers

 Peterson Quantitative Resource Center

-The Peterson Quantitative Resource Center (QRC) provides mathematical, statistical and computational support.
-The mission of the QRC is to facilitate, encourage and develop quantitative reasoning, skills and applications for the St. Lawrence University community.
+The Peterson Quantitative Resource Center (PQRC) provides mathematical, statistical and computational support.
+The mission of the PQRC is to facilitate, encourage and develop quantitative reasoning, skills and applications for the St. Lawrence University community.

-The QRC is the place where anyone regardless of major or background can get help:
+The PQRC is the place where anyone regardless of major or background can get help:

 - Understanding an assignment